hm-lang/core/proposals/README.md

 #       We can't allow `{}` because it's being used for sequence building.
 #       well, we probably could allow it as a syntax exception, e.g., if a
 #       function declaration proceeds a sequence builder, then we use it as
-#       a function definition/block.  however, it looks like generics `str{...}`.
+#       a function definition/block.   we could
-#       the alternative would be to switch generics to brackets, then we could
 #       use sequence building for function definitions or other lambdas.
 excite(Times: int): str $(
     "hi!" * Times